EvanRPavone/cli-superdroid-robots/README.md

 Or install it yourself as:

-    $ gem install find_your_game
+    $ gem install superdroid-robots

 ## Usage

-TODO: Write usage instructions here
+1. In the terminal type ./bin/superdroid-env and press Enter

+This will give you a list of the new robots by their category

+2. Find the robot you want more info on and put the number in the terminal and press Enter

+This will give you the name of the robot, availability, price, description and the URL

+3. If you want to check out another robot type list in the terminal and press Enter

+This will show the list again

+4. If you want to exit the program type exit and press Enter

+This will exit the program and say goodbye

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+The main tool to extract the data from SuperDroid Robots is Nokogiri. binding pry was also used to test.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/find_your_game.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/find_your_game/blob/master/CODE_OF_CONDUCT.md).
+Bug reports and pull requests are welcome on GitHub at https://github.com/EvanRPavone/cli-superdroid-robots.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/EvanRPavone/cli-superdroid-robots/blob/master/CODE_OF_CONDUCT.md).

 ## License